 Here’s a great example from this Crossfit blog:

-While this specific example is not organized, it represents an idea that can be easily implemented into any office or lifestyle.
-One way to adapt this method into your office is to write down goals for each week on Monday, and have everyone complete their individual task by that Friday or by the following week.
+While this specific example is not terribly organized, it represents an idea that can be easily implemented into any office or lifestyle.
+One way to adapt this method into your office is to write down goals for each week on Monday, and have everyone complete their individual task by Friday or the following week.

 If you need more convincing, check out this Forbes article for reasons why you should write out your goals.

-2. Create a vision board
+Visualize your goals with a vision board

 Creating a vision board is another great way to help accomplish your goals.
 Having a visual representation of all of your goals can help inspire you and allow you to tweak your vision along the way.